msandia2022/msandia2022.github.io/P5-Montecarlo-Laser-Localization.md

 This system enables the robot to navigate a simulated environment while maintaining accurate localization on the map.
 Notable features include handling noise in both motion and sensor readings, simulating virtual laser measurements for map-based comparisons, and resampling particles to enhance pose estimation accuracy.

 ## Implementation
-For the implementation I followed the following steps:
+For the implementation I followed these steps:
 ### Particle Initialization:

 Particles are uniformly distributed across the map, and their positions are transformed into the world coordinate system using `GUI.mapToPose`.